Voted Best Vet Clinic of Monona, Best of Madison, and Star of Madison!

 If you have never been to our practice and know that your pet tends to be anxious at the vet, please schedule a "meet and greet" exam.
 We want you to bring your dog (or cat) in for treats, pets, and a quick step up on the scale.
 We may have you take your pet into the exam room and get more treats and pets.
 We will chat with you and then send you on your way.
 No exam, no nail trim, no vaccinations.
 We just want these visits to be fun and pleasurable to your pet!
 We want your pet to see us as "the friendly people who give me treats or scratch me on my cheek," rather than "that scary person that always hurts me!"
 This will also be a good time to talk about possible anti-anxiety medications, if needed for future visits.

 The first thing a dog or cat sees upon arrival is the reception area.
-We have a cat area to the left and a dog waiting area to the right when you enter.
-We try to get the dogs and cats into their respective exam rooms quickly.
+We have a cat area to the left and a dog area to the right when you enter.
+We will escort you, after a quick stop at the scale(for dogs,) directly to your exam room.
 We don't want your cat scared by a dog sniffing the front of the carrier or your dog to react to another dog.
+Many of our patients come here because they have fear, anxiety or stress when they see other animals.
+By creating a space where they are the star of the show, we reduce stress from the start.

 We have designated dog and cat rooms.
 Each room has a pheromone diffuser - Adaptil for the dogs and Feliway for the cats.
 These pheromones are maternal scents that are calming to other dogs or cats.
 Humans can't smell them, but many of our patients respond favorably to them.
 There is also calming music specifically designed for cats or dogs that we play in the rooms.